mongodb/chatbot/docs/docs/evaluation/configuration-reference.md

 This page contains reference documentation for the configuration options for the MongoDB Chatbot Evaluation CLI.

-A Evaluation CLI config files is a CommonJS file that exports a `ConfigConstructor` function as its default export.
+An Evaluation CLI config file is a CommonJS file that exports a `ConfigConstructor` function as its default export.

 For an example of setting up a configuration file, refer to the [Configuration](./index.md) documentation.